poeyahay/AFib_PGS/README.md

 Finally, we used this [Analysis Script](https://github.com/poeyahay/AF_MultiTrait_PGS/blob/main/07.%20Analyze/01.%20Analyze_metrics.R) to fit logistic regression models with the multi-trait PGS as predictor.

-- Models were adjusted for the first 20 principal components, age, and sex.
+- Models were adjusted for the first 20 principal components, age, and sex
-- Performance metrics were then extracted from these models.
+- Performance metrics were then extracted from these models

 The analysis script requires **two helper functions**:
 1. [Summary_Table.R](https://github.com/poeyahay/AF_MultiTrait_PGS/blob/main/07.%20Analyze/02.%20Summary_Table.R) — generates a summary table with performance metrics